 However, upon reflection, I started to understand their reaction a little better.
 Schools need parents and parents need schools.
 When teachers, parents and administrators collaborate and understand each other, children win.
 When parents invest their time and energy into supporting their children’s education, children win.

-I will be a critical voice for parents on the Conejo Valley school board.
-More important than being the only board member with an advanced degree in education, I would also be the only member of the board with children currently attending CVUSD schools.
-I will bring unique insight into the issues facing real students and real parents every day.
+As a board member, I have been a critical voice for parents on the Conejo Valley school board.
+More important than being the only board member with an advanced degree in education, I am one of only two board members with children currently attending CVUSD schools.
+I bring unique insight into the issues facing real students and real parents every day.
 For me, the issues are not hypothetical.
 They are not theoretical.
 This is real life.

 - Sandee Everett, MSEd